Richard Boyle (rowing)

 Richard Frederick Robert Pochin Boyle (11 October 1888 – 6 February 1953) was a British coxswain who competed in the 1908 Summer Olympics.

-Boyle was born at Ipsden, Oxfordshire, the son of Major Charles John Boyle and Lillian Kennedy Pochin.
 Boyle was educated at Cambridge University and coxed the Cambridge boat in the Boat Race in 1907 and 1908.
 The Cambridge crew made up a boat in the eights which won the bronze medal rowing at the 1908 Summer Olympics.

-In the First World War, Boyle was a captain in the Oxfordshire and Buckinghamshire Light Infantry and was wounded.
+In the First World War, Boyle was commissioned as a second lieutenant in the Oxfordshire and Buckinghamshire Light Infantry on 14 September 1914.
+He was promoted to temporary lieutenant on 9 December 1914, temporary captain on 23 July 1915, substantive lieutenant on 14 July 1916 and substantive captain on 24 June 1917.
+He was wounded and relinquished his commission on 8 May 1919 due to ill health.